 Implementing a 4-bit Ripple-Carry Adder

 Finally, we’re ready to implement a 4-bit ripple-carry adder.
-Add the following function definition to the bottom of
+Add the following code to the bottom of

-fullAdder function to compute the final sum and a carry-out.
+fullAdder function to each digit.
 Let’s verify that it works as expected.

 Improving Inputs and Outputs

-rippleCarryAdder function as shown below so that it now accepts numbers instead of tuples:
+rippleCarryAdder function as shown below.
+It now accepts numbers instead of records.

 We used a non-existent function called

-extractDigits to extract digits from the input numbers.
-Let’s implement that function next.
-Add the following function definition to the bottom of
+extractDigits to extract digits from input numbers.
+Let’s implement it next.
+Add the following code to the bottom of

 extractDigits accepts a number representing binary digits and takes it through several transformations until all digits have been extracted.
 Let’s understand how each transformation works.

 extractDigits works.
-Some of it won’t even compile because we haven’t implemented all the necessary functions used inside
+Some of it won’t even compile because we haven’t implemented all functions used inside

-Step 1: Convert the input number into a string.
+Step 1: Convert the input number to a string.

 Step 2: Split the string into a list.